ShadowAmalgam/scratch-blocks/README.md

 # ScratchEx/scratch-blocks
-Scratch blocks for SCratch Ex
+Scratch blocks for Scratch Ex

 Will include new added blocks later on.